 Legislative Responses to JLWOP

-Since 2012, 32 states and the District of Columbia have changed their laws for people under 18 convicted of homicide, mostly by banning life without parole for people under 18, but also eliminating life without parole for felony murder or re-writing penalties that were struck down by Graham.
-Twenty-five of the 32 reforms, plus that of the District of Columbia, banned life without parole for people under 18; the other seven states limited its application.
+Since 2012, 33 states and the District of Columbia have changed their laws for people under 18 convicted of homicide, mostly by banning life without parole for people under 18, but also eliminating life without parole for felony murder or re-writing penalties that were struck down by Graham.
+Twenty-seven of the 32 reforms, plus that of the District of Columbia, banned life without parole for people under 18; the other seven states limited its application.
 All but five of the states that banned life without parole for people under 18 had previously required it in the same circumstances.